junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 ### Act 3

-> **Outline:** They leave Sunrise Wyoming (cuz demons find them), Dean quits sheriff, the two boys ride horses, wear bandana, wrap blanket, "roadtrip in wild west".
-They play cards in inns, provoke gun fights and win, occasionally deliberately act like bandits and rob gold mine owners, distribute gold to other poorer people, gets a fame of western Robin Hood and best gunner for themselves.
-(Dean pray to Cas every night, bad feeling)
+> **Outline:** Dean&Sam leave Sunrise, Wyoming, ride horses, wear bandana, wrap blanket, "roadtrip in wild west".
 >
-> (start Act scene with Dean get caught by Sam while praying, start anxious about Cas hurt)
+> ("Unforgiven":) Enter town Thunderhill, Colorado, help saloon prostitutes revenge the cowboy, as bounty hunter, solve the injustice by gun duel
 >
-> (Butch &  Sundance: horse chasing, bank robbery, train robbery; Legends of the Fall: native Indian, bear fighting) can be outlaw or bounty hunter hunting cowboys
+> ("Butch Sundance":) Rob bank in Pinecrest, Utah; rob train in Deadwood, Arizona
+>
+> Start montage/newspaper clips: banks robbed/cowboy killed/robin hood appeared/gold mine robbed in Rattlesnake Bend, Nevada; Cattle Creek, Kansas; Silver Gulch, California ("we were never in Kansas!" "guess that's how story travels") (fast-forward quickly, explain later in flashbacks/catch-ups if need to)
+>
+> In a inn, they hide faces, listen to folks chatting about them, legendary rumors about how they "play poker, enjoy gun fights and win, rob gold mine and distribute gold to poor people", call them Robin Hood, say railway company & mine owner unite together, initiate posse to chase after them, they leave the inn quickly, notice the six horses with lanterns approach, start running
+>
+> (Dean pray to Cas every night, bad feeling)

 #### draft notes

-(bear fighting)
+(start scene with Dean get caught by Sam while praying, start anxious about Cas hurt)

+States they can get to: Wyoming, Colorado, Utah, Arizona, Nevada, California

+some town names:

+- Redstone Crossing, Wyoming
+- Thunderhill, Colorado
+- Pinecrest, Utah
+- Deadwood, Arizona
+- Rattlesnake Bend, Nevada
+- Cattle Creek, Kansas
+- Silver Gulch, California

+(robbing bank/train)

-Dean: could be a quick way to get some noise, how hard can a bear be? we used to fight werewolves before breakfast
+Dean: could be a quick way to get some noise, how hard can a robbery be? we used to B&E before breakfast

 Sam: you crazy? you can die!